The context and the reason for our work.

 The philosophy, approach and methods we apply in our work.

-Our work starts by acknowledging the fact that the future is not a fixed destination, but a constantly shifting and unfolding space of diverse potential.
+In order to do this, we start by acknowledging the fact that the future is not a fixed destination, but a constantly shifting and unfolding space of diverse potential.
 Central to reaching this potential is understanding that every individual experiences their world differently, based on their personal, geographic, social, and economic standing in the world.

 Because of this, planning for possible futures must be a diverse and inclusive process, rather than a monolithic and presumptive one.
 Our work understands that there are always multiple histories, presents, and futures.